 - Northern mockingbird

 While these birds will readily come to bird feeders for fruit, other thrushes, sparrows, tits, woodpeckers, warblers, and towhees will also eat fruit to some extent.
 In tropical climates, hornbills, toucans, cassowaries, and parrots also have a fruit-based diet.

 There are many ways to offer fruit as a bird food and attract a wide range of hungry species.

 - Plant fruit trees for birds and fruit-producing berry bushes and shrubs to provide a natural, renewable source of fruit for birds to easily forage.
 Ideally, choose native varieties that will be more recognizable to local and regional birds.
-Native plants will also thrive in local climates without needing excessive care.
+Native plants will also thrive in local climates without needing excessive care or damaging landscapes.